Principal Investigator

 Bio

-Jordon is a rising junior undergraduate, studying Biology at the College of William & Mary in Williamsburg, VA.
+Jordon studied Biology at the College of William & Mary in Williamsburg, VA.
 She hopes to do graduate work in Animal Behavior and do marine science outreach to children in her career.

 Research